 We offer four different experiences: social justice immersions, faith and justice immersions, homeless immersions and poverty simulations.

-To participate in an immersion program or for more information, please email Carol Stephenson at email@example.com
+To participate in an immersion program or for more information, please contact Carol Stephenson at firstname.lastname@example.org or call 408-916-5075.

 Social Justice Immersion